-Our "Traditional UROP Program" has been our flagship program running over 30 years.
-This Academic Year program, in which students participate for both Fall and Winter Terms, is designed for University of Michigan first and second year undergraduate students enrolled on the Ann Arbor campus who are seeking a first time research experience.
-Student research assistants work alongside a faculty member, research scientist or professional practitioner on an ongoing or new research project.
+Our "Traditional UROP Program" has been our flagship program running for over 30 years.
+This Academic Year program, in which students participate in both Fall and Winter terms, is designed for University of Michigan first- and second-year undergraduate students enrolled at the Ann Arbor campus who are seeking a first time research experience.
+Student research assistants work alongside a faculty member, research scientist, or professional practitioner on an ongoing or new research project.

 - Introduce first and second year students to various fields of research.

 - Partner students with a research mentor.